- Investec Australia Pty Limited (Investec);

 You have the right to request credit reporting bodies not to:

-In some cases, we are subject to further obligations, consents and notifications under the Privacy Act regarding credit-related information, and this Policy is not intended to limit or exclude those obligations.
+In some cases, we are subject to further obligations, including relating to consent and notification requirements, under the Privacy Act regarding credit-related information, and this Policy is not intended to limit or exclude those obligations.

 In most cases, you can gain access to your personal information and credit-related information which we hold, by contacting our Head of Legal/Privacy Officer, using the details listed below.
 Please provide us with as much detail as you can about the particular information you are requesting, to help us retrieve it.
 We deal with all requests of this nature within a reasonable time period.